SunguckLee/sungucklee.github.com/temp.md

 |  6 | P-Dabang | cafe | 127.04489096350927 | 37.545892027418084 | 3854136371285358265 |
 +----+----------+------+--------------------+--------------------+---------------------+

+-- // But if you run mysql client with "--comments" option or any other client or connectors, it could make unexpected errors
 # mysql -udba -p --comments
 mysql> SELECT * FROM poi_s2 WHERE type='cafe' AND S2WITHIN(s2location, 37.547273, 127.047171, 475000 /* Location of Ttukseom station */);
 +-------+----------------------+
 | errno | errmsg               |